ninjadroid/simple-sinatra-app-deploy/README.md

 # simple-sinatra-app-deploy

-This is an example application for preparing an environment for and deploying the simple-sinatra-app.
+This is an example deployment application for preparing an environment for and deploying the [simple-sinatra-app](https://github.com/rea-cruitment/simple-sinatra-app).

-The source code that is deployed is available at https://github.com/rea-cruitment/simple-sinatra-app

 This application deploys a basic Ruby Sinatra Web Application using Ansible for Configuration Management and AWS for Cloud Hosting.